chroma-core/chroma/docs/docs.trychroma.com/pages/deployment/aws.md

 deploying Chroma to EC2 on AWS.

 {% note type="warning" title="" %}
-Chroma and its underlying database need at least 2gb of RAM, which means it won't fit on the 1gb instances provided as part of the AWS Free Tier.
-This template uses a `t3.small` EC2 instance, which costs about two cents an hour, or $15 for a full month.
+Chroma and its underlying database [need at least 2GB of RAM](./performance#results-summary), which means it won't fit on the 1gb instances provided as part of the AWS Free Tier.
+This template uses a [`t3.small`](https://aws.amazon.com/ec2/instance-types/t3/#Product%20Details) EC2 instance, which costs about two cents an hour, or $15 for a full month, and gives you 2GiB of memory.
 If you follow these instructions, AWS will bill you accordingly.
 {% /note %}

 {% note type="warning" title="" %}
+In this guide we show you how to secure your endpoint using [Chroma's native authentication support](./aws#authentication-with-aws).
+Alternatively, you can put it behind [AWS API Gateway](https://aws.amazon.com/api-gateway/) or add your own authenticating proxy.
 This basic stack doesn't support any kind of authentication;
 anyone who knows your server IP will be able to add and query for embeddings.
-In this guide we show you how to secure your endpoint using [Chroma's native authentication support](http://localhost:3000/deployment/aws#authentication-with-aws:~:text=Authentication%20with%20AWS-,%23,-By%20default%2C%20the).
-Alternatively, you can put it behind
-[AWS API Gateway](https://aws.amazon.com/api-gateway/) or add your own authenticating proxy.
 {% /note %}

 {% note type="warning" title="" %}